Glossary of Soap Making Terms

 Flash Point

-The lowest temperature at which the vapor of a combustible liquid can be made to ignite.
+The lowest temperature at which the vapour of a combustible liquid can be made to ignite.

 Fragrance Oil